tigera-solutions/cc-eks-egress-gw/README.md

    echo export AZ2=$AZ2 >> ~/egwLabVars.env
    ```

-   Create the cluster to use only 2 availability zones.
+   Create the cluster to using only the 2 availability zones.

    ```bash
    eksctl create cluster \